Alice0Rose/RoseUtilitiesASE/README.md

-# Rose's Utilities
+# Rose Utilities
 Adds a collection of items, structures, and features that enhance both vanilla and modded ARK experiences.

 ## GameUserSettings.ini Configuration
 First close your game/server.
-Then in the GameUserSettings.ini file, find/add the [RosesUtilities] section below and change the settings you want changed and save the file.
+Then in the GameUserSettings.ini file, find/add the [RoseUtilities] section below and change the settings you want changed and save the file.
 When you restart your game/server, the new settings should be applied.

 The settings are as follows:
 - SlaughterEnabled: Should the Slaughter MultiUse show for tamed dinos (True or False)